 On Friday, September 4th, 2020, I logged into my job as a software engineer, flattened some bugs, received a strong first-sixty-days performance review, and ended the workday at a reasonable hour, gently entering a long labor-day weekend.
-Four days later, I resigned from what was my first SWE job out of college after just twelve enjoyable weeks to take a quarter-time role in marketing making even more money.
+Four days later, I resigned from what was my first SWE job out of college after just twelve enjoyable weeks to take a role in marketing making even more money.
 What happened?

 Our story begins in Seattle in early 2019.
 A man named Daniel Vassallo quit a job making $500K a year at AWS to work for himself as an independent creator.
 Originally from Malta, Daniel moved to America during his eight year tenure with Amazon.
 After leaving AWS, Daniel published an ebook and video course on Gumroad, and by September 2020 had grossed over $200K in sales.

 I first encountered Daniel’s work when I was looking for interview subjects for Writing for Software Developers.
 Many of the people who I was interviewing had been writing about software for a decade or more, so I wanted to find someone who was relatively new to writing online but had quickly found massive success.
 Daniel fit the bill perfectly.
 On January 21, 2020, I introduced myself with this cold email, which quickly led to an interview.

 I kept in touch periodically and Daniel gave me a huge signal boost on launch day.
 In the following months, we built on each others’ posts on Twitter and exchanged a couple of messages, he read my book, I watched his Twitter course.
 When he did something clever, I copied it, and it usually worked.
 Stage left is set.